phpMussel/phpMussel/_docs/readme.en.md

 - Has no influence in CLI mode.

 "logs_password"
-- The same as `script_password`, but for viewing the contents of scan_log and scan_kills.
+- The same as `script_password`, but for viewing the contents of `scan_log` and `scan_kills`.
 Having separate passwords can be useful if you want to give someone else access to one set of functions but not the other.
 - Has no influence in CLI mode.

 "cleanup"